 We have lived in our current home for four years now.
 I’m sure I annoy more than a few of my neighbors because I refuse to use chemicals on my lawn.
-Here’s why:
+Here’s why, from two sources:

 What he has learned:

 So, back to my yard.
 We have weeds.
-I do my best to keep the grass cut short so it isn’t too obvious.
-I also have a small raised-bed organic garden.
+I do my best to keep the grass cut short, so it isn’t too obvious.
+I also have a small organic garden.
 Well, it’s as organic as it can be considering we are surrounded by neighbors who spray their lawns with chemicals.
-That’s why I’m moving to Auroville, India:
+That’s why I’m moving to Auroville, India!